-In April 2012 after a decade of working for a national disability charity in both local and national roles, Katherine Murray and fellow director Dawn Brown launched Northern Rights (Durham/Tees Valley) Community Interest Company from within County Durham Citizens Advice Bureau premises in Castledene Shopping Centre, Peterlee.
+In April 2012 after a decade of working for a national disability charity in both local and national roles, Katherine Murray and fellow director Dawn Brown launched Northern Rights from within County Durham Citizens Advice Bureau premises in Castledene Shopping Centre, Peterlee.

-They brought together an amazing team of individuals chosen to work for Northern Rights for their empathy, knowledge and sheer determination to assist those living in County Durham and City of Sunderland who need help the most progress and achieve work.
+They have brought together an amazing team of individuals chosen to work for Northern Rights for their empathy, knowledge and sheer determination to assist those living in the North East who need help the most progress and achieve work.